codecrafters-io/build-your-own-redis/stage_descriptions/base-04-zu2.md

 ### Handling Multiple Clients

-Besides handling multiple commands from the same client, Redis servers can also handle multiple clients at once.
+In addition to handling multiple commands from the same client, Redis servers can also handle multiple clients at once.

 {{#lang_is_javascript}}
 In most languages, you'd need to either use threads or implement an